Tuesday November 20, 2018

 Steve and Linda bought a rental home 10 years ago.
 They're both 65 now and would like to retire.

 Because they want to travel, they hope to sell the rental property and be freed of the management responsibility.
 Last month they finished paying off the mortgage and the property is now debt free.

 Steve and Linda called their attorney Bill to discuss the best way to sell so they can start traveling.

-"We heard that you can sell tax free and we don't want to pay any tax.
+Steve: "We heard that we can sell tax free and we don't want to pay any tax.
 How does that plan work?"